Cynsar-Capital/cynsar-capital-web/content/pages/blog/post-four.md

         borderWidth: 1
         borderStyle: solid
 addTitleSuffix: true
+excerpt: >-
+  The purpose of this presentation is to introduce Black Cheetah, an innovative e-commerce company that provides farm-fresh produce directly to consumers while empowering small farmers and promoting sustainability.
 ---
 Cynsar capital play book has identified financial technology as one of the key domains where we think we can make a difference.